What is Conversational Marketing?

-A conversational marketing approach is usually built around either one or multiple solutions that allow you to reach out to your web visitors and engage them.
+A conversational marketing strategy is usually built around either one or multiple solutions that allow you to reach out to your website visitors and engage them.
 A typical solution is built up of the following elements:

-This is the message that usually appears at the bottom right-hand corner of the website to encourage users to click and engage.
+This is the message that usually appears at the bottom right-hand corner of the website to encourage website visitors to click and engage.
 The button appears together with a message that can be personalized to fit the exact action, landing page, or product.

 Lead capture tools to qualify

 After clicking the conversation starter, users then enter a short conversation with a lead capture tool, like a chatbot.
-This process is where the bot will ask a series of simple questions to understand if the user needs support, sales assistance or looking to make a transaction.
-This is a good opportunity to inject some personalization and make the customer feel like they’re in a real conversation with the brand.
+This process is where the chatbot will ask a series of simple questions in real-time to understand if the user needs customer support, sales assistance or looking to make a transaction.
+This is a good opportunity to inject some personalization and make the potential customer feel like they’re in a real, meaningful conversation with the brand.

-The chatbot qualifies the leads and either completes the sales process (in the event of a simple purchase intent) or gets the user to the right person to deal with more complex questions and requests.
-The concept is to segment assisted and unassisted sales as quickly as possible, providing value for the user as they are able to either complete transactions quickly or they can reach a sales expert without changing their device or channel.
+The chatbot (often tied to a social media account) qualifies the leads and either completes the sales process (in the event of a simple purchase intent) or gets the user to the right person to deal with more complex questions and requests.
+The concept is to segment assisted and unassisted sales as quickly as possible, providing value for the user as they are able to either complete transactions quickly or they can reach an expert on the sales team without changing their device or channel.

 Qualified leads are then put in contact with a member of the sales team.
-The platform should provide the staff with notes on the user’s qualification and answers to questions.
+The conversational marketing platform should provide the staff with notes on the user’s qualification and answers to questions.
 This is where the real value is added.
-Sales reps or call center agents should be able to guide users through the options, with a view to creating a customer.
+Sales reps or call center agents should be able to guide users through the options, with a view to creating a customer through a sales conversation.

 Live streaming video